 Community lifesaving plans empowered people to implement solutions relevant to the local coastal hazards that affect them.
 In Cramond Island in the Firth of Forth, 4,561 people used the tidal cut-off service to receive texts about safe causeway crossing times.

 We don’t always get stories where the impact of prevention work is so clear – we’ll never know how many lives have been saved by the schemes you’ve funded.

-But with over 593,000 young people reached with interactive water safety talks by our education volunteers and lifeguards, 29% more Beach Smart packs requested and 132 community lifesaving plans now underway, we know we have had an impact for life.
+But with over 575,846 young people reached with interactive water safety talks by our education volunteers and lifeguards, with 103 community lifesaving plans now underway and a further 128 in development, we know we have had an impact for life.